stuycs-gh-classrooms/nxtm-p01-pd09-elf-council/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- LEFT: will move Paddle to the left
+- RIGHT: will move Paddle to the right
+- SPACE: pause, unpause
+- r: resets game

 Mouse Control:
 - Mouse movement:
 - Mouse pressed: